mvilain/open-vpn/README.md

 [Wolfgang's site](https://notthebe.ee/Creating-your-own-OpenVPN-server.html) has the full text of the project, albeit done manually.

+Note: the instructions for adding 2-Factor Authentication with Google Authenticator only works on CentOS 7.
+All the other versions and RHEL distros don't work.

 [Linode's Stackscript 1](https://cloud.linode.com/stackscripts/1) has many pre-defined functions useful in setting up Linodes.

 [Nyr's VPN setup script](https://github.com/Nyr/openvpn-install) is also mentioned.